This home theater wiring installation guide is here to give you some advice on installing your system.

 Therefore, you will always connect the 'output' of the source device to the 'input' of the receiving device.
 For example, if you are connecting a Blu-ray player to an HDTV and a surround sound amplifier then:

-Note: if the surround sound amplifier has HDMI inputs, you will probably connect this differently
+Note: if the surround sound amplifier has HDMI inputs, you will probably connect everything via HDMI.
+However, this is an example of how you might connect it.

 If you break down your whole home theater system into individual connections, then you can easily connect a quite complicated setup just by thinking about each connection one at a time.